-The Battle of Thermopylae: universal history lessons
+The Battle of Thermopylae: A universal history lesson

 In antiquity, the pass at Thermopylae, between Mt Kallidromos and the Maliakos Gulf, was the only practical route for large armies to reach southern Greece and thus the site of many a skirmish.
 The most famous battle occurred in 480 BC, when 300 Spartans under King Leonidas, along with 700 Thespians, delayed the vast army of Xerxes in a legendary last stand, following the betrayal by Ephialtes, who showed the Persians how to outflank the Greek forces.

-Monument to the leader of heroes
+A monument to the leader of heroes

 The hot springs of Thermopylae

 According to mythology, the area’s hot springs were created by Hephestus at Athena’s request, as a gift for Hercules.
-The modern spa was built in 1935 and the village of Thermopyles – the name means Hot Gates – has developed into an important spa resort in Central Greece.
+The modern spa was built in 1935 and the village of Thermopyles (the name means Hot Gates) has developed into an important spa resort in Central Greece.

 Hidden gems of Thermopylae

 Six cisterns fed by hot springs offer visitors revitalisation and invigoration.